Meet bundll, the new Buy Now Pay Later service promising no fees and access to stores everywhere

 A new app is taking the Buy Now, Pay Later sector by storm, promising to let Aussies make delayed payments for any products, anywhere - all while avoiding interest and fees.

-Launching later this year, FlexiGroup’s bundll is a partnership with Mastercard and could be a digital replacement for that debit card in your wallet.
-Customers can use the app to make everyday purchases at any stores that accept Mastercard - whether that’s the grocery store, the petrol station or your local cafe.
+Launched in 2019, FlexiGroup’s bundll is a partnership with Mastercard and could be a digital replacement for that debit card in your wallet.
+Customers can use the app to make everyday purchases at any stores that accept Mastercard - whether that’s the grocery store, the petrol station, or your local cafe.

 “Australians have not seen a product like bundll before.
 It’s like a debit card on steroids,” FlexiGroup CEO, Rebecca James said.
 “Bundll is for the savvy shoppers who want control over how they pay and when, with the ability to use it absolutely everywhere.”